• Skip to primary navigation

 • Cook with manual high pressure for 6 minutes, then quick release the pressure.

-• In a small food processor, combine ricotta, ¼ cup Parmesan, lemon juice and zest, salt, pepper, 1 tablespoon olive oil, and the garlic cloves from the pressure cooker.
+• In a food processor, combine ricotta, Parmesan, lemon juice and zest, salt, pepper, 1 tablespoon olive oil, and the garlic cloves from the pressure cooker.
 Process until very smooth.

-• Add peas and sauce to the pasta in the pressure cooker.
-Stir to combine.
+• Add the peas and blended sauce to the pasta in the pressure cooker.
+Stir to coat the pasta with the sauce.
+Cover the pasta and allow it to sit for a few minutes to warm the sauce.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts calculator to obtain the most accurate nutrition facts for your meal.